-Conventionally, materials with ferromagnetic (FM) order have been the primary choice for spintronic based devices due to their inherent spin polarization \cite{inomata2008highly,hirohata2014future}, a consequence of exchange splitting.
+Conventionally, materials with ferromagnetic (FM) order have been the primary choice for spintronic based devices due to their inherent spin polarization \cite{inomata2008highly, hirohata2014future}, a consequence of exchange splitting.
 But these materials are sensitive to external stray fields when used in devices.
-Materials with antiferromagnetic (AFM) order can overcome such shortcomings \cite{jungwirth2016antiferromagnetic,baltz2018antiferromagnetic}, but for collinear ordering, there is a distinct absence of any spin polarization due to the mirror symmetric density of states arising out of combined inversion ($\mathcal{P}$) and time-reversal ($\mathcal{T}$) symmetries.
-This can be resolved via specific materials hosting non-collinear AFM order which lifts the spin degeneracy along with a fully compensated magnetic moment \cite{jungwirth2016antiferromagnetic}.
-Interestingly, recent years have witnessed yet another class of materials which acquire certain symmetries in the crystal and magnetic structures that can lead to spin splitting in the momentum space of a collinear AFM system \cite{Libor2020, Naka2019, Kyo-Hoon2019, Hayami2019, Yuan2020, Yuan2021, Smejkal2022, Yuan, yuan2023uncovering}.
-Among these, RuO$_2$ being a classic example \cite{Libor2020, Shao2021, Smejkal2022, PhysRevX.12.040501}.
-Such momentum dependent spin splitting with intimate connection to crystal symmetries can be used as efficient spin splitters leading to better spintronic applications \cite{Hayami2019,Gonzalez2021,Bai2022,Hayami2022,Karube2022,Bose2022}.
+Materials with antiferromagnetic (AFM) order can overcome such shortcomings \cite{jungwirth2016antiferromagnetic, baltz2018antiferromagnetic} , but for collinear ordering, there is a distinct absence of any spin polarization due to the mirror symmetric density of states arising out of combined inversion ($\mathcal{P}$) and time-reversal ($\mathcal{T}$) symmetries.
+This can be overcome via specific materials hosting non-collinear AFM order which lifts the spin degeneracy along with a fully compensated magnetic moment \cite{jungwirth2016antiferromagnetic}.
+Interestingly, recent years have witnessed yet another class of materials which acquire certain symmetries in the crystal and magnetic structures that can lead to spin-splitting in the momentum space of a collinear AFM system \cite{Libor2020, Naka2019, Kyo-Hoon2019, Hayami2019, Yuan2020, Yuan2021, Smejkal2022, PhysRevX.12.040501, Mazin2022, Yuan, yuan2023uncovering}.
+RuO$_2$ is the classic example \cite{Libor2020, Shao2021, Smejkal2022, PhysRevX.12.040501} among these.
+Such momentum-dependent spin-splitting with intimate connection to crystal symmetries can be used as efficient spin-splitters leading to better spintronic devices\cite{Hayami2019,Gonzalez2021,Bai2022,Hayami2022,Karube2022,Bose2022}.